DigitalApprentice/matrix_builder/README.md

-# CLeds Matrix Builder & Editor
+# Leds system Matrix Builder & Editor

-The **CLeds Matrix Builder & Editor** (`matrix_builder.html`) is a browser-based utility for designing and editing coordinate-to-LED index maps.
+The **Leds system Matrix Builder & Editor** (`matrix_builder.html`) is a browser-based utility for designing and editing coordinate-to-LED index maps.
 It is essential when designing custom led displays, non-linear pixel geometries (like snake patterns or circles), or matrices with irregular layouts (gaps/empty spaces).

 ---